Arizona man dies after self-medicating with chloroquine to treat coronavirus - Local News 8

 A Phoenix-area man is dead and his wife is under critical care after the two took chloroquine phosphate in an apparent attempt to self-medicate for the novel coronavirus, according to hospital system Banner Health.

+Though Banner did not provide additional details, NBC News spoke to the wife, who said they learned of chloroquine’s connection to coronavirus during a President Donald Trump news conference, which “was on a lot actually.”

+“I had (the substance) in the house because I used to have koi fish,” she told the network.

-Chloroquine has been touted by President Donald Trump as a possible treatment for Covid-19, but it’s also “an additive commonly used at aquariums to clean fish tanks,” Banner Health said in a statement.
-Chloroquine is approved by the Food and Drug Administration for treating malaria, lupus and rheumatoid arthritis.
-But the FDA has not approved it to treat the coronavirus.
+Trump has touted chloroquine as a possible treatment for Covid-19.
+It is approved by the Food and Drug Administration for treating malaria, lupus and rheumatoid arthritis, but the FDA has not approved it to treat the coronavirus.

 Banner Health experts emphasized that the medication — as well as other “inappropriate medications and household products” — “should not be ingested to treat or prevent this virus.”